 He continues, “There are tons of free resources offered both inside and outside of Flatiron School’s offerings that should get you an idea of what you might or might not like, and the more you immerse yourself in any option, the more likely you are to get a feel for what you’d like to do.”

 If you’re ready to change your life and enter the world of tech, sign up for Flatiron School’s virtual info session about which career path to take.
 If you’re ready to commit to rigorous tech skills training, choose from Flatiron School’s courses here.
+To learn more about this great school, check out our Flatiron School review.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.